Beyond Healing

 This means fifth-dimensional consciousness includes third-dimensional experience.
 Wholeness holds the wound within it.
 Peace holds the difficulty within it.
 Access holds the doubt within it.
 The wider sphere contains the narrower ones rather than requiring their absence.

 The Nest Principle framework explores this in full depth, including why it operates this way, what it means for facilitation, and what it reveals about the relationship between healing and expanded consciousness.
-What matters here is the recognition: the beyond-healing operation described in this framework requires the presence of a wider perspective that already holds everything, not the absence of anything.
+What matters here is the recognition: the beyond-healing operation described in this framework rests on the presence of a wider perspective that already holds everything, not the absence of anything.

 Part 5: The Recognition Mechanism — How the Shift Actually Happens